KadAMRN/distillbert_squad_QA/README.md

 - **DistilBERT vs MobileBERT**:
    MobileBERT is optimized for mobile devices with only 25M parameters.
 However, this optimization leads to performance compromises for more intensive tasks like QA.
 DistilBERT provides better overall performance while still being efficient enough for limited hardware environments.

+- **DistilBERT vs GPT-2 (small)**:
+   GPT-2 (small) has 117M parameters and is slightly larger than BERT-base.
+Although GPT-2 excels at text generation, it is not primarily trained for comprehension tasks like QA.
+It is slower than BERT-base and less suitable for QA tasks, as its architecture is more focused on generating fluent, coherent text.

 ### Summary:
 Given my limited hardware resources and the goal of performing a **Question-Answering task**, DistilBERT offers the best balance between model size, computational efficiency, and performance.
-Compared to BERT-base, T5-small, and MobileBERT, DistilBERT maintains a high level of language understanding while being optimized for resource-constrained environments, making it the most suitable model for this task.
+Compared to BERT-base, T5-small, MobileBERT, and GPT-2 (small), DistilBERT maintains a high level of language understanding while being optimized for resource-constrained environments, making it the most suitable model for this task.

+## 2. Quantization (Bonus, Based on Need)

+### Approach Considered:
+Although I ultimately did not implement model quantization in this project, I considered applying **Post-Training Quantization**.
+This technique reduces the model size and improves performance by converting the weights and activations from 32-bit floating point to lower precision (such as 8-bit integers) without needing to retrain the model considering my hardware restriction.

+This approach would have been particularly useful for deploying the model on resource-constrained devices, where inference speed and memory usage are critical factors.
+However, due to the specific requirements and available time, I focused on optimizing the model for inference without quantization for this task.